How to Use a Custom VLOOKUP Formula in Excel Data Validation – 2 Methods

 Use Drop-down List of Data Validation with VLOOKUP Function in Excel

-• Select the salespersons’ names by dragging with your mouse.
+• Select the salespersons’ names.

 Use Drop-down List of Data Validation with VLOOKUP Function in Excel